ekotechnology/guzzlecal/README.md

 ### Example

 ## Use outside of Laravel 4
-If you're not using Laravel 4, hopefully we can still get you up and running in your application.
+If you're not using Laravel 4, you should still be able to use Guzzlecal.
+You'll want to make sure that you're autoloading your Composer autoloader, and if you aren't using Composer (You really should!), then you'll just have to make sure that the classes in src/Ekotechnology/Guzzlecal get loaded.